-Throughout the last 18 months, rarely did a day go by a company, school, government agency, or public municipality went without being infected with ransomware.
-Since January of 2016, twelve educational institutions publicly announced being hit with ransomware, with ransom payments ranging from $28,000 to $2,900.
+Application Whitelisting for cyber security.
+Throughout the last 18 months, rarely did a day go by a company, school, government agency, or public municipality went without a ransomware infection.
+Since January, twelve educational institutions publicly announced being hit with ransomware, with ransom payments ranging from $28,000 to $2,900.

 Yet, if the security industry knows the weakness, what is being done to fix it?

 An advanced security method is available.
-It is called application whitelisting.
+It is known as application whitelisting.

 Application Whitelisting – Why It’s Effective

-For example, in 2016 the ransomware variant, Cerber was morphing its code every 15 seconds to avoid detection.
-However with application whitelisting, regardless of how many times the coding is changed, the variants will always be considered unknown.
+For example, back in 2016 the ransomware variant, Cerber was morphing its code every 15 seconds to avoid detection.
+However with application whitelisting, regardless of how many times the coding changes, the variants will always be considered unknown.
 Therefore, they will not run.

 Often times ransomware campaigns are spread through phishing emails, which include a malicious link or attachment.
-Dodi Glenn, Vice President of Cyber Security for PC Matic states,
+The Vice President of Cyber Security for PC Matic states,

 “All it takes is one employee to download a malicious attachment from an email to infect your entire network.
 Application whitelisting software can be used to stop malware from executing in the event an employee accidentally downloads malware.”